Things to Know About Ireland

 In 1969, shortly after Woodstock, Jimi Hendrix was asked in an interview: "So Jimi, what's it like to be the best guitarist in the world?" to which he answered: "I don't know, ask Rory Gallagher".

 Hurling is the national sport of Ireland and, together with Gaelic Football, is very popular in Ireland.
-All-Ireland Finals are held annually in September in Croke Park, Dublin, a magnificent 82,300 capacity modern stadium which also currently plays host to Ireland's Soccer and Rugby internationals during the redevelopment of Lansdowne Road.
+All-Ireland Finals are held annually in September in Croke Park, Dublin, a magnificent 82,300 capacity modern stadium.

-Soccer is also widely played in Ireland with many of Ireland's top players ploying their trade in England's Premier League.
+Soccer is also widely played in Ireland with many of Ireland's top players plying their trade in England's Premier League.

 Rugby is also very popular and is played at provincial, club and school level.
-The Irish International Team has become increasingly successful in recent years and are current Grand Slam champions, while Leinster hold Rugby's version of the Champions League - The Heineken Cup.
-Home Rugby internationals will return to their Lansdowne Road home once renovations of the new Aviva stadium are complete in Summer 2010.
+The Irish International Team has become increasingly successful in recent years and are the current Six-Nations Champions, while Leinster have been very successful over the past decade in Rugby's version of the Champions League - The Heineken Cup, winning 3 times in 2009, 2011 & 2012.

-March 17th is Saint Patrick's Day, a day when the world celebrates our Patron Saint with us!
-St. Patrick's Day.
+March 17th is Saint Patrick's Day, a day when the world celebrates our Patron Saint with us, St. Patrick.

 Every year in Dublin St. Patrick's Day is celebrated in grand style with a five day long festival.